simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 03-Nov 05 2024
+Solar Radiation Storm Forecast for Nov 04-Nov 06 2024

-              Nov 03  Nov 04  Nov 05
+              Nov 04  Nov 05  Nov 06
-S1 or greater   30%     30%      5%
+S1 or greater   20%     10%      5%

-Rationale: There is a chance for the greater than 10 MeV proton flux to remain elevated but below the threshold over 03-04 Nov.
+Rationale: There is a slight chance for the greater than 10 MeV proton flux to remain elevated but below the threshold over 04-05 Nov.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 02 2024 0831 UTC.
+The largest was at Nov 03 2024 1524 UTC.

-Radio Blackout Forecast for Nov 03-Nov 05 2024
+Radio Blackout Forecast for Nov 04-Nov 06 2024

-              Nov 03        Nov 04        Nov 05
+              Nov 04        Nov 05        Nov 06
-R1-R2           75%           75%           50%
+R1-R2           75%           65%           50%
-R3 or greater   35%           35%           10%
+R3 or greater   30%           20%           10%

-Rationale: M-class (R1-minor) are expected, with a chance for X-class (R3-strong), through 04 Nov.
-On 05 Nov, there is a chance for M-class (R1-minor) activity and a slight chance for X-class (R3-strong) activity.
+Rationale: M-class (R1-minor) are expected, with a chance for X-class (R3-strong), on 04 Nov.
+On 05 Nov, M-class (R1-minor) activity is likely and a slight chance for X-class (R3-strong) activity.
+On 06 Nov, there is a chance for M-class (R1-minor) activity and a slight chance for X-class (R3-strong) activity.

 ```